svsticky/constipated-koala/config/deployment/README.md

 # Add hosts for different subdomains on localhost
 $ echo "127.0.0.1 koala.rails.dev intro.rails.dev" >> /etc/hosts

+# For ease run seed to fill the database with data
+$ bundle exec rake db:seed

 # Run the server using webrick
 $ bundle exec rails server
 ```

 ###production
-Well almost there, before running this app on production it would be smart to secure the connection with an ssl certficate.
+Well almost there, before running this app on production it would be smart to secure the connection with an ssl certificate.
 This can be done by letsencrypt where the webroot should be `/var/www/koala.svsticky.nl/public`.

 Secondly there are some files in this folder that should be moved to the appropriate location; `koala.svsticky.nl` is the nginx config that works with the production environment settings and probably should be moved to `/etc/nginx/sites-available/`.
 Now we can add the init.d script which starts unicorn on every start and gives you commands like `service unicorn reload` to restart unicorn.